SOP-MINI/sop-site/regulamin-sop1-en.md

   - L1, L2, L3 and L4 classes assess abilities in the topics given in the laboratory schedule.
 Students should prepare on their own for each class, using the materials on the course website and lecture materials.
 Each of the classes consists of three parts:

-     - entry test (8 minutes): solving the LEoN test
+     - entry test (8 minutes): solving the LeOn test
      - programming task (120 minutes)
   - In the exam session, there is a retake where you can improve your grades in exactly one topic (L1, L2, L3, or L4).
 You can retake either one part (test, program) or both.
 Registration for the retakes will start immediately after the last laboratory classes in the semester and will be open for **24 hours** only.